coilhq/mucoa/SOLUTION_DESIGN.md

 3. Service layer invoked.
 4. Domain / Service to Facade layer.
 5. Participant data is retrieved from Redis via participant `name`.
-   1. If the data is not available in the cache, a lookup in the CentralLedger database is performed, followed by caching the participant data.
+   1. If the data is not available in the cache, a lookup in the Central-Ledger database is performed, followed by caching the participant data.
 6. The TigerBeetle client is invoked in order to obtain the `account` information.
 7. TigerBeetle client fetches the necessary account information from one of the TigerBeetle nodes.
 8. Account data is returned from the TigerBeetle client.